 - Follow through on orders to ensure delivery to us as scheduled.
 When calling our office, visit with the appropriate Buyer to see if they have an order that you can help expedite.

-- Insist on receiving a Purchase Order number, P-Card number or Stores Blanket Purchase Order number.
+- Insist on receiving a Purchase Order number, P-Card number.

 - Remember, for purchases over $50,000, departments may request quotations for budgetary purposes only.
 A formal RFP or RFB form will be sent from Procurement and Contracting Services.
 It is extremely important to respond to all questions and to all requests in the Request for Proposal/Request for Bid.
 Please be sure to fill in payment terms and FOB points, sign the form and return it within the required time frame.
 If the RFP/RFB is not returned properly completed, it may be considered non-responsive.
 DO NOT contact the ordering department during the proposal/bid evaluation process.
 If necessary, they will call you for any technical clarification.